Medieval Timing Technique

 What happens when the firdaria ruler matches the profection lord?

-When the planet ruling your current firdaria period is also the ruler of your current profection year, that planet's themes become especially pronounced.
-It is one of the clearest signals in Hellenistic timing that a specific life area is being activated.
-Add zodiacal releasing as a third layer to see if the chapter itself is a peak period.
+When the planet ruling your current firdaria period is also the ruler of your current profection year, that planet's themes receive another layer of testimony.
+Add zodiacal releasing as a third layer to see if the chapter itself is also active or angular in that system.

 How do you interpret a major period and a sub-period together?

 Read the major period as the background tone of the chapter and the sub-period as the specific texture unfolding inside it.
-A Jupiter sub inside a Saturn major says 'opportunity inside a structure'; the same Jupiter sub inside a Venus major says 'opportunity through connection.'
+A Jupiter sub inside a Saturn major can mean opportunity inside a structure; the same Jupiter sub inside a Venus major can mean opportunity through connection.
 Then modulate by the natal condition of each ruler and the houses it governs in your chart.

 Related timing techniques